MauroDataMapper-NHSD/mdm-plugin-nhs-data-dictionary/docs/endpoints.md

 GET /api/nhsdd/branches/{branchId}/statistics
 ```

-Returns the set of statistics calculated for a Data Dictonary branch, such as how many items are retired or preparatory.
+Returns the set of statistics calculated for a Data Dictionary branch, such as how many items are retired or preparatory.

 ## Integrity Checks